VILLASframework/documentation/docs/node/nodes/test-rtt.md

 # Test Round-trip Time {#node-type-test-rtt}

-The @ref node-type-test-rtt node-type is a virtual node-type which can be used to measure round-trip time to other nodes.
+The `test_rtt` node-type is a virtual node-type which can be used to measure round-trip time to other nodes.
 The `test_rtt` nodes periodically generate probes which must be looped back via a second node:

 # Prerequisites {#node-type-test-rtt-prereq}